 The History of The Hague Domestic Violence Project

 Assistant Dean Sudha Shetty and Social Welfare Dean Jeffrey Edleson, two key participants in this Project, worked together years ago on a Hague Convention case where domestic violence was an issue.
 The myriad issues that arose out of that experience inspired Sudha to create The Hague Domestic Violence Project.
 First started at Seattle University School of Law’s Access to Justice Institute, the project moved to the University of Minnesota in collaboration with colleagues at the University of Washington and now resides at Berkeley's Goldman School of Public Policy.
-Since 2003, the goal of this project has been to find a way to solidify domestic violence as an exception to the otherwise required return of a child to his or her country of habitual residence under the Hague Convention on the Civil Aspects of International Child Abduction.
+Since 2003, the goal of this project has been to clearly establish child exposure to domestic violence as an exception to the otherwise required return of a child to his or her country of habitual residence under the Hague Convention on the Civil Aspects of International Child Abduction.

 Two Scenarios Concerning International Child Abduction